 6.1.4 Discuss and vote on any policy or constitutional items requiring ratification.

 6.3 The Members shall be given at least six weeks’ notice of AGMs and at least a fortnight’s notice of EGMs.

 6.4 Only Members as defined in point 4.2 shall have voting-rights at general meetings.

 6.5 A general meeting shall be in quorum if at least ( x ) of the Officers are present and the number of Members present is one more than the number of Officers present.

-7.1 As part of any agreement with Humanists UK or any other Associate or Affiliate organisation the Group is expected to:-
+7.1 As part of any agreement with any Associate or Affiliate organisation the Group is expected to:-

 7.1.1 Maintain the financial viability of the Group;